Two-dimensional categorified Hall algebras

 \begin{proof} Similarly to the proof of Theorem~\ref{thm:coh_algebra_in_correspondence}, all we need to check is that the map

 is quasi-compact and derived lci and that the map

 is representable by proper schemes.
 Observe that for $i = 1, 2, 3$ the right and the outer squares in the commutative diagram

 are pullback squares.
-Therefore the same goes for the left one.
-The conclusion now follows because $\Spec(k) \to \sfB G$ is a smooth atlas and the analogous statements for $\bfCoh(X)$, which have been proven in the proof of Theorem~\ref{thm:coh_algebra_in_correspondence}. \end{proof}
+Therefore so is the left one.
+The conclusion now follows because $\Spec(k) \to \sfB G$ is a smooth atlas and from the analogous statements for $\bfCoh(X)$, which have been proven in the proof of Theorem~\ref{thm:coh_algebra_in_correspondence}. \end{proof}